mmercan/blog/_posts/2019-08-18-authorize-with-a-multiple-schemes-in-asp-net-core.md

 <!-- /wp:syntaxhighlighter/code -->

 <!-- wp:paragraph -->
-<p>But Api exposed need to be consume by not just the employees but also by the authenticated customers which manage by Security token service  (STS) server (they could be combined but requirement is having two provider one for employees and other for customers)  this time default schema (AddJwtBearer without a name) will not work as there will be multiple Schema to authenticate</p>
+<p>But API exposed need to be consume by not just the employees but also by the authenticated customers which manage by Security token service  (STS) server (they could be combined but requirement is having two providers one for employees and other for customers)  this time default schema (AddJwtBearer without a name) will not work as there will be multiple Schema to authenticate</p>
 <!-- /wp:paragraph -->

 <!-- wp:syntaxhighlighter/code {"language":"csharp"} -->